learningwala/w/m/content/about-me.md

 And that’s how my journey started as an educator, which is evolving every day.

-During this decade long journey, I worked in a formal & informal learning spaces across india.
+During this decade long journey, I worked in a formal & informal learning spaces across India.
 Did friendship with many children & educators.

 **I create transformative learning journeys for children, young adults and educators using experiential methodologies, including theater, nature-based explorations, and interdisciplinary projects.**